Kasun20001122/2024-Sri-Lanka-General-Election-Results-Analysis-using-Power-BI/README.md

 ## 🎨 Design & Creativity

-Creating Canva Backgrounds with PowerPoint
+Created Canva Backgrounds with using PowerPoint

 ### Page 01.